aditya-2k23/backend-course/README.md

 ### 3. Advanced Project (Work in Progress)

 The [advanced-project](advanced-project) folder will push your skills further by introducing modern technologies and advanced backend practices.
 Stay tuned as we continue building this exciting section!
+(This section of the project hasn't been completed yet.
+Stay tuned for updates and enjoy the course at its finest soon!)

 #### What you'll learn: